 - How to start a print on demand business - the ultimate guide

-Depending on the niche you focus on, you might find that competition is fierce, however, the low startup costs make this strategy a relatively risk-free one for earning a second income.
+Depending on the niche you focus on, competition can be high; however, the low startup costs make this strategy a relatively risk-free one for earning a second income.

-Starting an affiliate marketing business isn't an overnight money-making sensation, though, as it will take time to build up an audience and organic traffic to your website.
-However, when it comes to profitable business ideas, affiliate marketing can be a great source of passive income - when done right.
+It still takes time to build up an audience, create sponsored content, and drive traffic to your website.
+But when it comes to low-cost business ideas?
+Affiliate marketing can be a great source of income.

 - Affiliate marketing 101: How to start an affiliate marketing business